acgetchell/mundus-atrox/src/journals/twentieth.md

 4. I move toward the damaged Merrow casting Thunderous Smite, and strike twice doing 50 HP damage on my first strike and 13 on my second one, for 63 HP total damage.
 5. *Geral* attacks a Kuo-toa, hitting it for 10 damage.
 He uses Commander's Strike to allow me to hit the same one for 16 HP more.
 6. *Steve* attacks using his Hand Crossbow, and misses.
-7. *Calmul* stabs a Merrow with his rapier, and commands his Steel Defender to attack one of the Kuo-Toa.
+7. *Calmul* stabs a Merrow with his rapier, and commands his Steel Defender to attack one of the Kuo-toa.
 They do 19 HP damage.
-8. *Viker* eats one of the Kuo-Toa as it was casting a spell, doing 21 HP damage.
+8. *Viker* eats one of the Kuo-toa as it was casting a spell, doing 21 HP damage.
-9. A Kuo-Toa throws a net over *Geral* and *Tysnera* uses Protective Wings as a reaction to cause the net to miss.
+9. A Kuo-toa throws a net over *Geral* and *Tysnera* uses Protective Wings as a reaction to cause the net to miss.
 Another throws a net over Calmul’s Steel Defender and misses.
 The last one nets *Avren* and she is now restrained.
 I get attacked by a Hold Person spell and become paralyzed.
 10. *Avren* throws the net off of her.
 11. *Tasbros* gets attacked by a Kuo-toa with a Mancatcher and is grappled.
 12. *Tysnera* casts Banishment on 2 of the Merrow and they disappear.